jchristopher/hierarchy/readme.txt

 == Changelog ==

 = 0.4 =
-* Pagination for 'Content' is now a Setting
+* You can now implement pagination on the main 'Content' page
+* Aded entry count when considering CPTs to better call attention to posts within
+* Cleaned up a PHP Warning

 = 0.3 =
 * Added a fix for CPTs not being nested properly in WordPress 3.4+